johnbeve/PHI-696/Project-3/JCheung-P3-README.md

 Transitivity means that if individual x is related to individual y, and individual y is related to individual z, then individual x will be related to individual z.
 In other words, a single “hop” is implied over a chain of two along a given property if that property is transitive.

 Based on its label, one cannot infer that “aligned with” necessitates a transitive relation between x and z.
-For example, x may share a border with y, y may share a border with z, but x may not share a border with z.
+For example, x may be aligned with y, y may be aligned with z, but x may not be aligned with z.
 It would be said that x is aligned with y (i.e. shares a border), but x is not aligned with z.

+Imagine two lines of blocks that intersect at block B. Call one row 'Vertical' and the other 'Horizontal'.
+A is a block in Vertical, but not Horizontal.
+C is a block in Horizontal, but not Vertical.
+And B is in both Vertical and Horizontal.
+A is aligned with B, since they're in the same row, and B is aligned with C for the same reason, but A is not aligned with B.

 Moreover, aligned with could also mean an overlapping relation, rather than sharing a border.
 This further problematizes the vagueness of the term.